inserp/nbp-archive/README.md

 == Description ==

-This plugin collect to custom worpdress table and allow to view historical currency rates from Bank of Poland by using custom Gutenberg Blocks and Rest API requests.
+This plugin collect to custom WordPress table and allow to view historical currency rates from Bank of Poland by using custom Gutenberg Blocks and Rest API requests.

 == Installation ==